Last Update: November 2020

 A few months after that, I convinced a voice talent to make the audio version of the story, so I could release it for free since I was not offering it on the open market anymore.
-He did, of course.
+This voice talent did, of course.
 Who can resist me?
-But then… well, life happened and I forgot all about it until last year when…
+But then… well, life happened, and I forgot all about it until last year when…

-Full disclaimer: I am going to make my best to convince you of two things.
+Full disclosure: I am going to do my best to convince you of two things.

 - That you should write science fiction & fantasy short stories

 - That you should try to publish at least one with us

 But more on that later.
 Back to my story.